brighton-flemming/Bank-of-Flatiron/README.md

 4. db.json: A JSON file that serves as a mock database, providing sample transaction data for the app.

 # Usage
-Once the Bank Transaction Monitor App is running, you can utilize its various features to manage your bank transactions efficiently:
+Once the Bank of Flatiron is running, you can utilize its various features to manage your bank transactions efficiently:

 1. View the transactions table to review your recent financial activities.